Full Exclusive interview with Christina Pirello

 The only thing I still struggle with and that’s been since leukemia days, is anemia, iron deficiency.
 But I think it’s been so many years, my body has sort of adjusted because one thing I don’t struggle with is having enough energy for my work.
 And also, people who eat more of a plant-based diet have a lower hemoglobin than those who eat meat, food with blood.

 Yeah, I hear everything about it.
-I’m not an expert thought because I never had any symptoms at all.
+I’m not an expert though because I never had any symptoms at all.
 My period just stopped when I was 61.
 I missed it when it was gone, I did, because it felt so cleansing, you felt so great the week after.
 You do, right?

 Yeah.